 mediation or collaborative law.
 Ask about the number of cases they have

 standard law school curriculum for lawyers has historically not included any negotiation theory or skill

-building; even nowadays, that type of education is spotty.
+building; even nowadays, that type of education is spotty at best.
 Individual lawyers who are interested in gaining those skills need to seek out that training.

-majority of lawyers have no formal training or background in negotiation or
+majority of lawyers have no formal training in negotiation or

-acquired solely through the on the job training that litigation lawyers receive.
+acquired solely through the on the job training that most lawyers receive.